hsf-training/hsf-training-cmake-webpage/_episodes/08-debugging.md

 ---
-title: "Debugging"
+title: Debugging
 teaching: 10
 exercises: 10
 questions:
-- "How do I debug everything?"
+- How do I debug everything?
 objectives:
-- "Know how to find problems in CMake"
+- Know how to find problems in CMake
-- "Know how to set up builds for debugging"
+- Know how to set up builds for debugging
 keypoints:
-- "CMake is great for different builds"
+- There are several methods for debugging your CMake code.
+- CMake can help you debug and profile your source code.
 ---

 Debugging is easy with CMake.
 We'll cover two forms of debugging: debugging your CMake code, and